Russ Harvey Consulting - Computer and Internet Services

 You can choose whether to include or configure several optional items including your search options, Cortana button, task view, people, windows ink and touch keyboard.

-Show desktop is a very small area separated by a vertical line at the far right and clears everything on the desktop so you can see your icons and your wallpaper.
+“Show desktop” is a very small area separated by a vertical line at the far right and clears everything on the desktop so you can see your desktop icons and wallpaper.

-Many of these settings can be removed or modified by right-clicking the taskbar or via Windows settings and may be different in desktop and tablet modes.
+Many of these settings can be removed or modified by right-clicking the taskbar or via Windows settings and options may be different in desktop and tablet modes.

 Pin Frequent Apps on Taskbar